gradle/develocity-export-api-samples/README.md

 Read the [Gradle Enterprise Export API manual][manual] to learn more about the export API.

-Visit the website to learn more about [Gradle Enterprise]
+Visit the website to learn more about [Gradle Enterprise].

 ## License